DeathShort/python-spider/README.md

 # python-spider
-crawl stock data from dongfangcaifu
+simple spider use to crawl stock data from dongfangcaifu